Builtin Subagent¶

 Generate semantic model from tables | YAML (semantic model) | /data/semantic_models |

-DDL → MetricFlow compatible model |
+DDL → MetricFlow model, built-in validation |

 gen_metrics |